CSC207-UofT/course-project-ask-the-magic-conch-shell/README.md

 - For Progress Report, specification, CRC model and Scenario Walk-through, please check [phase0](phase0) directory.

 - For Skeleton Program and unittests, please visit [src](src) directory.
-To see our program's UI demonstration, please visit UI_demo package in java directory.
+To see our program's UI demonstration, please visit com.application.UI_demo package in java directory.